Become A CP Mediator

 Each year, the OAFM Child Protection Mediation Committee and the Program Manager organize advanced training.
 For example, advanced training in openness in adoption, advanced training in working with people who have experienced trauma, or advanced training in working with youth.

-For more information about advanced training opportunities, please login to your profile and check “News” column or contact the Program Manager. director@cpmed.ca
+For more information about advanced training opportunities, please login to your profile and check “News” column or contact the Program Assistant. support@cpmed.ca